 Any other use, such as permanent head stay attachment for the headsails (jib, genoas etc.) or anchor gear attachment is not recommended and will void any guarantees and could lead to damages or injuries.

-As with any other system on the sailboat, which are exposed to heavy loads, it is essential that the owner makes themselves familiar with the design, function of the system and potential consequence of improper use.
+As with any other system on the sailboat, which are exposed to heavy loads, it is essential that the owner/user/crew makes themselves familiar with the design, function of the system and potential consequence of improper use.

 It is important to understand that the bowsprit could be under a heavy load when in use, especially during reaching and strong breeze, therefore certain basic operational rules must be observed to avoid potential damage to the boat, sail or personal injuries.